Like actors in a scene from a bawdy farce, many squid don't know

 likely burst open, releasing clingy sperm pouches that then glom onto

-telltale signs of attempted liaisons on O. deletron females and males in seemingly equal numbers
+the female's torso and tentacles.
+Hoving's team spotted these telltale signs of attempted liaisons on O. deletron females and males in seemingly equal numbers

 , the group reports online today in Biology Letters.